beanfacts/ceph-thesis/README.md

 Copyright (c) 2026 Tim Dettmar

 The contents of this thesis are licensed under the CC-BY-SA 4.0 license.
+Exceptions include the university and department logos which may not be reproduced outside the context of this thesis.

 ## Contact & Credits